gis-pluggedin/web/README.md

 =======================
 #### ToDo

 * Add Virginia Orthophotography [REST Service](http://gismaps.vita.virginia.gov/arcgis/rest/services/MostRecentImagery/MostRecentImagery_Lambert/MapServer) As Secondary Basemap
+  * Define a basemap for each theme, but also allow user to switch the basemap.
+Ex.
+Parks & Rec has imagery.
 * Implement Vector Tiles With Tilemill 2
+  * Figure a way to serve vector tiles from someplace other than Mapbox!
 * Add Search Capability For Parcels, Addresses
 * Add Elevation Data Or Lidar From Either USDA Or [OpenTopography.Org](http://opentopo.sdsc.edu/gridsphere/gridsphere?cid=datasets)
-* Add More Themes From vagAvailable City Layers
+* Add More Themes From Available City Layers

 =======================
 #### Background